Native Life on Europa

 Trailing hemisphere of Europa

 The next moon is Europa.
 The visible distinction of this moon is that only a handful of meteor craters is visible on its surface.
 That seems to mean its surface is geologically very young.
 Furthermore, precise measurements of its motion by several planetary probes indicate that its surface moves like a crust floating on liquid.
 Various models of the data indicate that the liquid layer is tens of kilometers deep.
 This liquid is most likely water.
-The heat required to keep the water liquid can be explained the same way as the heat that makes its neighbor Io hot: tidal energy (just less of it).
+The explanation for the heat thaat keeps the water liquid is the same as for the heat that makes its neighbor Io hot: tidal energy (just less of it).

 So: water, relative warmth.
 Life?